brudfors/synthesize-brain-mri-ct/README.md

 <img style="float: right;" src="https://github.com/brudfors/synthesize-brain-mri-ct/blob/main/example.png" width="60%" height="60%">

 The implementation is done in MATLAB and depends on the SPM12 package (and its MB toolbox).
-The code should work on **raw images**; that is, with minimal preprocessing applied beforehand.
+The code should work on **raw images**; that is, with minimal preprocessing applied beforehand (the input scans just need to be aligned/registered).
 It furthermore requires no training, as it is fully **unsupervised**.
 If you find the code useful, please consider citing the publication in the *Reference* section.

 ## Dependencies